vendramin/vendramin.github.io/bachelor_topics.md

 * Nathanson, Melvyn B. Additive number theory.
 Inverse problems and the geometry of sumsets.
 Graduate Texts in Mathematics, 165.
 Springer-Verlag, New York, 1996.

 ---

+### Finite Nilpotent groups

+In group theory, we learned that every finite abelian group decomposes as a direct product of its Sylow subgroups.
+Which other finite groups satisfy this property?
+Spoiler alert: precisely the finite nilpotent groups.
+Although their definition is somewhat technical, they generalize abelian groups in many ways.
+This project studies several equivalent characterizations of finite nilpotent groups and includes explicit computations for small examples.

+##### References:

+* Robinson, Derek J. S. A Course in the Theory of Groups.
+2nd ed.
+Graduate Texts in Mathematics, 80.
+Springer-Verlag, New York, 1996.
+* Dummit, David S.; Foote, Richard M. Abstract Algebra.
+3rd ed.
+John Wiley & Sons, Hoboken, NJ, 2004.
+* Milne, J. S. Group Theory.
+Available [here](https://www.jmilne.org/math/CourseNotes/GT.pdf).

+---

 ### Chebyshev's curves and singular points